When leasing a commercial building for rent, you become its tenant, rather than its owner.

 In a full-service or gross lease for a commercial building for rent:

-For this reason, it is important both parties read the lease carefully to understand possible exceptions.
+For this reason, it’s important that both parties involved read the contract carefully to understand possible exceptions.

 With net leases, tenants must pay a portion of the property’s operating expenses.
 Each type of net lease has its own share of expenses tenants pay.